She'r-e Nimaa'i

 She'r-e Nimaa'i (شعر نیمایی) is a school of Modernist poetry in Iran that is derived from the literary theory of Nima Yooshij, a contemporary Iranian poet.
-Nima Yoshij revolutionized the stagnant atmosphere of Iranian poetry with the influential poem Afsaneh, which was the manifesto of She'r-e Nimaa'i.
+Nima Yooshij revolutionized the stagnant atmosphere of Iranian poetry with the influential poem Afsaneh, which was the manifesto of She'r-e Nimaa'i.
 He consciously challenged all the foundations and structures of ancient Persian poetry.
-The nature of Mazandaran, social criticism, and humor are just a few examples of the themes that Nima Yoshij used in his poems.
+The nature of Mazandaran, social criticism, and humor are just a few examples of the themes that Nima Yooshij used in his poems.
 She'r-e Nimaa'i was the source of inspiration and growth of many great modern Iranian poets, including Sohrab Sepehri, Forough Farrokhzad, Mehdi Akhavan-Sales and Fereydoun Moshiri.

 She'r-e Nimaa'i has a special place in modern Iranian poetry.
 It was used for the first colloquial language in Iranian poetry.
 The shutters became shorter and longer, and a new look was taken at the poem.
-Although many criticisms were leveled at Nima Yoshij at the beginning, the She'r-e Nimaa'i school of poetry was eventually adopted and grew rapidly.
+Although many criticisms were leveled at Nima Yooshij at the beginning, the She'r-e Nimaa'i school of poetry was eventually adopted and grew rapidly.

 Afsaneh, Manifesto of She'r-e Nimaa'i

-In 1923, Nima Yoshij published the She'r-e Nimaa'i Manifesto, a long poem with 103 verses called Afsaneh that contained all the features of She'r-e Nimaa'i.
+In 1923, Nima Yooshij published the She'r-e Nimaa'i Manifesto, a long poem with 103 verses called Afsaneh that contained all the features of She'r-e Nimaa'i.

 Shams Langroudi describes the characteristics of She'r-e Nimaa'i as follows: